VoxelPi/Event/readme.md

 ```

-### Creating an sub event scope
+### Creating a sub event scope

-Example of creating a sub scope.
+Sub scopes can be used to help structure the event bus.

 ```kotlin
 // Create the event scopes.